 The Department of Social Protection has a range of social welfare payments that provide financial support.
 To get a social welfare payment, you must apply for it.
-So, if you think you are entitled to a payment you should always apply unless you are certain you don't qualify.
+So, if you think you are entitled to a payment you should always apply.

 Your first step before applying, is to find out which payment you may be entitled to.

 To apply for a social welfare payment, you must fill in an application form and provide other supporting documentation.
-The information and documentation varies from one payment to another.
-The type of documentation required will also depend on your personal circumstances.
-However, you must normally submit some documentation with your claim form.
+The information and documents you must submit depend on the payment and your personal circumstances.
+However, in general you must submit some documents when you apply for a payment.

 If you apply for, or are currently getting a social welfare payment (including Child Benefit) you may be asked to register for a Public Services Card.

-If you qualify for a payment, you may be able to get an increase in your payment for an adult dependant.
-You may be able to claim for a child dependant.
+If you qualify for a payment, you may be able to get an increase in your payment for an adult dependant or a child dependant.
 If it is possible to claim for dependants, the Department of Social Protection will ask for information about your dependants on the application form.

 It may take some time for the Department to process your claim.
 As part of the procedure, you may be interviewed in your home or asked to attend an interview at your local social welfare office.